Hypothesis Testing of Mixture Distributions using Compressed Data: Preliminaries

 In other words, Theorem 5 in \cite{ahlswede1986hypothesis} is tight in this case.
-We give a general relation using code transformations which leads to this observation in Appendix \ref{ap_common_seq}.\\ This observation motivates us to study the following general problem.
-For simplicity we consider that case that we have finite collections of distributions.
-Consider a compound hypothesis testing problem of differentiating between $\{P_{X_iY_i}^{\otimes n}\}_{i=1}^m$ and $\{Q_{Y_j^n}\times Q_{X_t^n}\}_{j\in [1:k],t\in [1:r]}$ using $n$-samples.
-The testing scheme is similarly characterized by a pair of compression-decision mappings $(\phi_n,\psi_n)$.
-We define the following quantities which characterize the maximum type I and type II error probabilities
+We give a general relation using code transformations which leads to this observation in Appendix \ref{ap_common_seq}.\\ This observation motivates us to study in this paper generalized problems of compound hypothesis testing and hypothesis testing for mixture distributions.
+These settings are based on finite collections of distributions $\{P_{X_iY_i}^{\otimes n}\}_{i=1}^m$ and $\{Q_{Y_j^n}\times Q_{X_t^n}\}_{j\in [1:k],t\in [1:r]}$.
+Let